costaivo/Tutorial-Angular/01_QuickStart/readme.md

 ### 5. Angular-cli

-Install angular-cli using the command
+* Install angular-cli using the command

 `npm install -g angular-cli@1.0.0-beta.24`

-Creating a new project using angular-cli
+* Creating a new project using angular-cli

 `ng new angular2-Hello-World`

-Running the application using angular-cli
+* Running the application using angular-cli

 `ng serve`

-Generate new component using angular-cli

-`ng generate component hello-world`

 This launches the TypeScript compiler (tsc) to compile the application and wait for changes.
 It also starts the lite-server and launches the browser to run the application.

+* Generate new component using angular-cli

+`ng generate component hello-world`

 [:arrow_left: Previous](https://github.com/costaivo/AngularJs2-AdManager/tree/Dev)  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 [:1234: Index](<https://github.com/costaivo/AdManagerUI-AngularJs2/tree/Dev>) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;